The 4 golf majors are:

 4. The Open Championship

-The winner of the event was also classed as “The Champion Golfer of the Year”, a coveted title that is still in use today and very sought after by every professional golfer.
+The event’s winner is classed as ‘The Champion Golfer of the Year’, a coveted title that is still in use today and very sought after by every professional golfer competing in the golf majors.
 It wasn’t until 1872 that the famous Claret Jug was introduced as the trophy, along with the winner’s medal.
-Both of which are still handed out to the winner today.
+Both of these are still handed out to the winner today.

 Related Articles & Sources